 Both you and the UK partner should write a supporting letter.

-As long as the letters are well structured, writing a cover letter can make it clear to the Home Office worker how you satisfy the relevant requirements.
+As long as the letters are clearly laid out, writing a cover letter can make it clear to the Home Office worker how you satisfy the relevant requirements.

 - How the UK partner meets the financial requirement;